Hiking the Grotto Canyon Trail in Death Valley National Park

 Grotto Canyon Rockfall

-If I was with friends, one of us would have to lay flat somehow on the upper ledge beneath the boulder and then contort our body from the ledge and through the gap without falling.
-It’s much more difficult than it looks, and it’s not something that I could have done with a backpack on.
+If I had been hiking with friends, one of us would likely have had to lie flat on the upper ledge beneath the boulder, then carefully work across the ledge to get through the gap without falling—and trust me, it’s much more difficult than it looks and not something I could have easily done with a backpack on!

-I didn’t want to leave it behind nor put myself in that awkward position 10-15 ft.
-(3-4.6 m) above the ground without support.
+So, considering all my options and the risk involved, I decided to turn around, as I didn’t want to put myself in an awkward position some 10–15 ft.
+(3–4.6 m) above the ground without a friend to hike with.

 Grotto Canyon Rockfall